stevenmoen/time-series-bootcamp/Slides.md

 Please refer to the .Rmd file for a more in-depth solution.

 Autoregressive Models
 ========================================================

+We will get to real data analysis soon, but we need to define a few key models which we will use soon.

 An autoregressive model of order p is defined as follows: